Modeste double earns Cologne derby draw with Leverkusen

 Cologne are eighth after bouncing back from last weekend's 5-0 hammering at Hoffenheim.

-Later, ten-man Stuttgart pinched a point at home to Union Berlin as Danish teenage substitute Wahid Faghir scored in stoppage time to seal a 1-1 draw.
+Later, 10-man Stuttgart pinched a point at home to Union Berlin as Danish teenage substitute Wahid Faghir netted his first league goal in Germany in stoppage time to seal a 1-1 draw.

+"It's awesome to score my first Bundesliga goal in front of our fans," Faghir, who was born in Denmark to Afghan parents, told DAZN.

-Union were cruising to a win which would have put them fourth when Faghir held off several defenders to fire in an equaliser in the 93rd minute.
+Union were cruising to a win which would have put them fourth when Faghir held off several defenders to equalise in the 93rd minute.

 His shot deflected off Union's former Stuttgart defender Timo Baumgartl and wrong-footed visiting goalkeeper Andreas Luthe.

+"It feels like a defeat," admitted Baumgartl.
+"We played well and only allowed them two chances."

-It was heartbreaking for Union, who had dominated with Nigeria striker Taiwo Awoniyi scoring his sixth goal in his last five games.
+It was heartbreaking for Union, who had dominated with Nigeria international Taiwo Awoniyi scoring his sixth goal in his last five games.

-The former Liverpool striker, who spent 2020/21 on loan in Berlin before transferring permanently to Union in the summer, has now bagged 11 goals this season in 15 matches in all competitions.
+The former Liverpool striker, who spent 2020/21 on loan in Berlin before transferring permanently in the summer, has now bagged 11 goals this season in 15 matches in all competitions.

 With half an hour played, the 24-year-old put Union ahead from the edge of the area by converting Sheraldo Becker's pass after a long spell of pressure.

-Stuttgart were a man down for the last 33 minutes after defender Atakan Karazor was sent off for two yellow cards for fouls within 35 seconds.
+Stuttgart were a man down for the last 33 minutes after defender Atakan Karazor was sent off for two yellow cards within 35 seconds.

-Yet Stuttgart equalised with a lucky punch when 18-year-old Faghir bagged his first Bundesliga goal on only his second league appearance.
+Yet Stuttgart equalised when Faghir bagged a first Bundesliga goal on his second league appearance.

 The result leaves Union fifth and Stuttgart 13th in the table.